Your voice in your community

 The Food Service Committee serves as a liaison between the dining services director and residents.

-The History Committee preserves historical documents, data, newspaper clippings, and photographs of Westminster-Canterbury activities (see our News page for purchase of the committee’s new “2016 History.”).
+The History Committee preserves historical documents, data, newspaper clippings, and photographs of Westminster-Canterbury activities (see our News page for information about the committee’s latest “Annual History Publication.”).

 The Library Committee maintains the well-stocked lending library here at Shenandoah Valley Westminster-Canterbury.